yamadapc/augmented-audio/README.md

 In this repository I'll push some experiments trying to use Rust for audio programming.

+## crates/test-plugin-host
+Basic test host.
+Opens a VST plugin and input file, then connects the plugin's output to the default output device.

+## crates/tremolo-plugin
+Incomplete tremolo VST with a WebView GUI.

 ## crates/oscillator
 Basic oscillator implementation.

-## crates/test-plugin-host
-Basic WIP test host.

-Currently, is starting the `cpal` audio-thread & instancing a plugin in it.

-## crates/tremolo-plugin
+## crates/example-midi-host
-Incomplete tremolo VST.
+Example MIDI host which will log MIDI messages.

 - - -